Canon 6D vs Kodak S-1

 |4.||Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 |9.||Canon 1D X||Y||mono||-||Y||-||mini||2.0||-||-||-|

 It is notable that the 6D has a microphone port, which is missing on the S-1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the S-1 have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.